You are here: Infothek - How can you lower your blood pressure? - Lower blood pressure

-Lower your blood pressure
+Lower blood pressure

-Please note that according to the German Hypertension League's guidelines a home blood pressure reading of >=135 and/or >=85 mmHg is considered high blood pressure.
+Please note that, according to the German Hypertension League's guidelines, a home blood pressure of >=135 and/or >=85 mmHg is considered stage 1 hypertension.

 Sources:

-Author Sabine Croci is a qualified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care, and has led BloodPressureDB's specialist editorial team since 2015.
-Thanks to her extensive additional qualifications as a paramedic, first responder and in various therapy and emergency areas, she provides solid, practical and reliably reviewed information.
+Author Sabine Croci is a certified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care.
+Since 2015 she has led the editorial team at BloodPressureDB.
+With additional qualifications as a paramedic, first responder, and training in various therapy and emergency areas, she provides well-founded, practical, and reliably reviewed information.

 Related articles: